.png)

 What did the world look like in their time?

-The homestead was built in the traditional settler style and shone bright against the landscape.
-It was probably made of local hand made mud bricks, but whitewashed and elegant, it was a castle as far as I was concerned.
-It was set in a haven of bushland, where ancient gumtrees and the scent of eucalyptus mingled with dampened soil in the fresh air.
-I told my parents that I wished we lived there— it was special, and there was something secretive about it.
-I think my love of old homes began that day.
+The homestead, built in traditional settler style, shone bright against the native Australian landscape.
+The locally hand made mud bricks were whitewashed and worn, but the homestead was as elegant as a castle as far as I was concerned.
+Set in a haven of ancient gumtrees, the scent of eucalyptus mingled with dampened soil in the fresh air.

-I knew straight away that I wanted to learn more about the past.
-But it has taken a lifetime for me to write it.
+I wanted to learn more about the past.
+But it has taken a lifetime for me to write about it.

 I realised early on that it was the romance of a story that I preferred.